Sex Addiction: A Real Problem

 Genital Herpes

 Herpes is another relatively common sexually transmitted disease that leads to the development of sores in the mouth, as well as the genital region.
 Some patients who contract the condition will only develop sores in one of these areas, while others will experience a more significant number of sores in both regions of their body.
-It has been estimated that about one in every six people in the United States have herpes which affects their genital region.
+It has been estimated that about one in every six people in the United States has herpes, which affects their genital region.

 There are some treatments available that can assist in reducing genital and oral sores caused by herpes, but the condition is considered incurable.
 Acyclovir, famciclovir, and valacyclovir are often considered somewhat effective options to be used as a preventative method against herpes, and may also be useful for individuals with herpes who would like to reduce their risk of transmitting herpes to a sexual partner.